vistadataproject/vistadataproject.github.io/demo/index.md

 # MVDM Demo

-The following sections first describe how to install the nodeVISTA VM, CPRS, and then how to run the MVDM demo.
+The following sections first describe how to install the nodeVISTA VM, CPRS, and then how to run the MVDM demo v1.1. __This demo focuses on how MVDM secures and audits existing VISTA clients such as CPRS__.

 ## Install nodeVISTA